 The pH scale ranges from 1 to 14, with 7 considered “neutral.”
-The lower numbers are acidic, while the upper levels are considered alkaline, or nonacidic.
+The numbers below 7 are acidic, while above 7 are considered alkaline or non-acidic.

-You might be surprised to learn that a healthy skin pH is more on the acidic side.
-With more acidity, your skin can combat harmful microbes and damaging free radicals that might increase the aging process.
+You might be surprised to learn that a healthy skin pH is more acidic.
+With more acidity, your skin can combat harmful microbes and damaging free radicals that might quicken the aging process.

 Still, it can be a bit challenging to level out skin pH.
 How can you maintain your skin’s acidity levels without causing harm?
 Read on to learn more.

 Remember that a neutral pH is 7, with anything higher being alkaline, and anything lower being acidic.
-For the skin, though, pH scales tend to be a bit more broad, with acidity ranging between 4 and 7.
+The skin, though, tends to have a broad pH range, with acidity ranging between 4 and 7.

 Other factors that can affect skin pH include: